armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-6-1.md

 ## New features and improvements

-* The user that runs inside the Agent pod is now `armory`.
+* The user that runs inside the Armory Agent pod is now `armory`.
 Previously, the user was `spinnaker`.

 ## Known Issues